trevrr/5ys/README.md

 # 5 Why's Root Cause Analysis Tool

 This is a playground application just to see how to build a Bolt type application with vite, typescript and react.
-I'm alwyas looking for a nice five why's template.
-So if you find this useful then please enjoy.
+I'm always looking for a nice five why's template.
+So if you find this useful then please enjoy but let me know.
 There's no support.
 Do what you will with it.

 It's just for fun.
+Just build for dist and edit the index to make it work in a subdirectory.

 ## Deployment Instructions